wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.5.5 =
+* Added ability for admin's to unlock login and unblock their IP addresses if they're accidentally locked out by the firewall or login security.
+Uses two security tokens to prevent abuse.
+* Admins can now also disable firewall and login security from the unlock-me email, just in case of emergency.
+* Made advanced options visible so you know they exist.
+* Fixed dns_get_record() function not existing bug on Windows sytems pre PHP 5.3.0.
+Was causing scans to hang.
+* Increased login lockout defaults to be much higher which still protects against brute force hacks.
+* Removed CURLOPT_MAXREDIRS in curl to avoid safe mode warnings.
+* Fixed ability to view and diff files on blogs installed in subdirectories.
+* Fixed ability to see individual IP hits on subdir sites.
+* Plugin and theme update messages now include links to the upgrade page.
+* Removed the link on the login form that mentions the site is protected by Wordfence.
+* Changed lockout defaults to be much higher.
+* Added options for higher number of failures before lockout in options page.
+* Now including plugin version in the activity log when the admin chooses to email it to us for debugging.

 = 1.5.4 =
 * Admin can now select to scan outside the WordPress base dir and standard WordPress directories.
 * Max memory size for scans is now configurable for larger installations.
 256M is the default.